Updated: Jan 23

 With all the talk about storytelling, how do you develop the ability to effectively tell your story to potential customers, clients and other stakeholders?
 It will help if you remember the elements of a good story:

-Make sure your story is not too long; your story is to illustrate the point, not be the point.
+Make sure your story is not too long.
+Your story should illustrate the point, not be the point.

 Be sure the story is relevant to your audience.
 Examples she isn't familiar with won't help make your point.